Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 1. What are the details of the proposed tax?

-If Council votes to move it forward, the City would be asking voters to approve a one-half percent increase in the municipal income tax for 10 years.
+The City is asking voters to approve a one-half percent increase in the municipal income tax for 10 years.
 This tax would be in place from 1/1/19 through 12/31/2028 and could only be used for safety purposes.

-2. What would the tax money be used for?
+2. What would the revenue be used for?

-It can only be used to support our safety forces (police, fire, ems, and dispatch).
-First, we would be constructing a safety facility to house all these departments.
-Next, we would set up a savings account for future maintenance of that building, because it won’t be new forever.
-After that, there would be money for additional training and to support any safety related needs.
+Any revenue generated from this proposal can only be used to support our safety forces (police, fire, ems, and dispatch).
+It provides for a safety facility to house all these departments.
+It would also set up a savings account for future maintenance of that building, because it won’t be new forever.
+There would be money for additional training to make sure our safety forces are ready to help when you need them.

 3. Didn’t you just ask for an increase in taxes?